 - Vegetable oil, for frying

-- 1 pound whole-milk ricotta cheese (see note above)
+- 1 pound whole-milk ricotta cheese (see note)

 - 1 pound fresh or dried lasagna noodles